machiwao/CCTHESS1-CCTHESS2-Dev-and-Docs/README.md

-# Physics-Informed Neural Networks for Enhanced Heat Index Forecasting in the Philippine Context
+# Physics-Guided AI for Enhanced Heat Index Forecasting in the Philippine Context